Diceycle/Arknights-Material-Planner/README.md

    located in the folder you chose for the tesseract installation.
     1. The path needs to be in quotes(`"`) and backslashes(``\``) need to be escaped.
 Here is a full example:
     2. `"tesseractExeLocation": "C:\\Program Files\\tesseractOCR\\tesseract.exe",`
+5. Replace the `"BlueStacks"` in the line: `"arknightsContainer": "BlueStacks"` with `"LDPlayer"` if you are using LDPlayer.
-5. Modify the line that says: `"arknightsWindowName": "BlueStacks"` to contain the name of your BlueStacks window, if it is not `BlueStacks`.
+6. Modify the line that says: `"arknightsWindowName": null` to contain the name of your BlueStacks/LDPlayer window, if it is not `BlueStacks` or `LDPlayer` respectively.
-6. Start the `ArknightsMaterials.exe`
+7. Start the `ArknightsMaterials.exe`

 ## Features